-Both species of orangutan look broadly similar, and it was only fairly recently (1996 in fact) that they were split into separate species.
+All three species of orangutan look broadly similar, and it was only fairly recently (1996 in fact) that the Sumatran and Bornean orangutans were split into separate species.

-Although both species are a similar size, Bornean orangutans are more heavily built, and tend to weigh more than Sumatran orangutans.
+All three orang-utan species are a similar size.
+In general, Bornean orangutans are more heavily built, and tend to weigh more than Sumatran orangutans.

 Bornean orangutans prefer lowland rainforests, whereas Sumatran orangutans are also found in mountain forests.

 Orangutans walk on all fours, but spend little time on the ground.
 Bornean orangutans are more likely to be seen on the forest floor; Sumatran orangutans have probably had to adapt their behavior due to the presence of Sumatran tigers.
-However, both species spend most of their lives in the trees.
+However, all orangutans spend most of their lives in the trees.

 Sumatran orangutans have hair that is longer and paler in color than that of their Bornean cousins, and their faces are longer.
 Both male and female Sumatran orangutans have beards; a feature that is usually only found on male Bornean orangutans.

 Tapanuli orangutans look more like Sumatran orangutans than Bornean orang-utans.
 Their hair is thicker & curlier, and their skulls and jawbones aren’t as robust as those of the other species.